Potwalloper: Irish potwalloper boroughs

+Before Emancipation only non-Roman Catholics could vote.

 Quotations

 When Thomas Babington Macaulay complained about the insufficiencies of the suffrage system in the early 19th century, he wrote:

 This is an aristocracy, the principle of which is to invest a hundred drunken potwallopers in one place, or the owner of a ruined hovel in another with powers which are withheld from cities renowned in the furthest ends of the earth.